 Ragusa - Noto - Syracuse - Taormina.
 Our first stop after departing Ragusa this morning is the picturesque town of Noto.
 We visit the Cathedral of San Nicolò, rebuilt in the years following an earthquake in 1990.

 Driving along the coast, we then reach Syracuse, at Sicily's southeastern tip.
 There's an included visit to the Neapolis Archaeological Park.
-Highlights here include the 16,000-seater Roman amphitheater and the Ear of Dionysius, a limestone cave with particularly good acoustics - it is said that the tyrant Dionysius (432 - 367 BC) used the cave as a prison, as the prisoners' whispers could easily be overheard by listening guards thanks to the echoes.
+Highlights here include the 16,000-seater Roman amphitheatre and the Ear of Dionysius, a limestone cave with particularly good acoustics - it is said that the tyrant Dionysius (432 - 367 BC) used the cave as a prison, as the prisoners' whispers could easily be overheard by listening guards thanks to the echoes.

 We also visit Ortygia, an island that is also home to Syracuse's oldest area, with lots of medieval streets and Baroque architecture to admire.
 Continuing to Taormina, the evening is at leisure.